Racism in association football: Bulgaria

 In 2011 England national team players Ashley Young, Ashley Cole and Theo Walcott were subjected to racist abuse by Bulgarian fans.

 In 2013 fans of Levski Sofia unveiled a banner wishing 'happy birthday' to Adolf Hitler.
 In 2018 Levski Sofia were fined after fans, including children, were seen making Nazi salutes.

 In September 2019 the England national team said they were going to prepare a plan for dealing with possible racist abuse during a forthcoming game in Bulgaria.
 The plan was later reiterated by player Tammy Abraham, while Southgate said he understood why Bulgarian footballing authorities had been offended.
-Bulgarian national team manager Krasimir Balakov responded by saying racism was more of a problem in England than Bulgaria.
+Bulgaria national team manager Krasimir Balakov responded by saying racism was more of a problem in England than Bulgaria.
 The match, which resulted in a 6–0 England victory, was marred by racist chants and salutes from some Bulgarian fans, and was halted twice as a result.
 England player Jordan Henderson said the players wanted to make the Bulgarian fans "suffer" for their racist abuse with a big defeat.

 The Bulgarian Prime Minister Boyko Borissov told Borislav Mihaylov, the head of the Bulgarian Football Union, to resign, which he did later that day.
 National team manager Balakov claimed not to have heard any racist chanting, while goalkeeper Plamen Iliev defended the fans, saying they had been well behaved.
 Balakov also later resigned his role as national team manager.

 UEFA president Aleksander Čeferin said they would "wage war on the racists", and would decide on a punishment for Bulgaria.
 The next day UEFA announced that the Bulgarian FA would be fined 75,000 euros and forced to play two matches behind closed doors.

 Four fans were later arrested by police, and were fined and banned by the Bulgarian FA.
 Five more fans were then arrested.
 By 29 October 2019 there had been 12 arrests.

 In May 2022, the players of CSKA Sofia had bananas and bottles thrown at them by fans who were angered after the team lost the Bulgarian Cup Final against archrivals Levski Sofia.
 Subsequently, four of CSKA's black players refused to play in their team's next match against Botev Plovdiv.
 In June 2022, CSKA Sofia's manager Alan Pardew confirmed that he is leaving the club, citing as one of the principal reasons the racism directed at the players and his assistant Alex Dyer by a small group of organized fans.

 Croatia

 Henri Belle moved to Croatia at the beginning of 2011, signing with Istra 1961.
 He drew attention to himself both by good games and through receiving racist taunts from Bad Blue Boys.

 In April 2018, Dinamo Zagreb were punished for the racist actions of their fans.

+In July 2024, Croatia was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.